semi-lab/semi-lab.github.io/_pages/contact.md

 ## Prospective Students

-We have several opening positions for Ph.D. students with the following research interests, and skills.
-Previous backgrounds can include (but are not limited to) mechanical engineering, materials science, and electrical engineering.
-If you are interested, please contact Prof. Akin at <a href="mailto:sakine@purdue.edu">sakin@purdue.edu</a>.
+The SEMI-Lab is continuously seeking for enthusiastic students at various levels of PhD, Masters, and undergraduate, who have an interest in surface engineering, additive manufacturing, printed electronics, electronic textiles, and energy devices.
+If interested, please send your CV to Prof. Akin at sakin@purdue.edu.

 ## Open Ph.D.
 Positions

-We have sveral opening positions for Ph.D. students with the following research background, interests, and skills.
-Previous backgrounds can include (but not limited to) mechanical engineering, materials science, and electrical engineering.
-If you are interested, please contact <a href="mailto:sakine@purdue.edu">sakin@purdue.edu</a>.
+We have several opening positions for Ph.D. students with the following research interests, and skills.
+Previous backgrounds can include (but are not limited to) mechanical engineering, materials science, and electrical engineering.
+If you are interested, please contact Dr. Akin at <a href="mailto:sakine@purdue.edu">sakin@purdue.edu</a>.

 <ul>
 <li> <u> Multi-scale additive manufacturing</u>: process development, control, tool path generation, optimization of additive manufacturing processes (e.g., material extrusion, vat polymerization, cold spray, aerosol jet printing, directed energy deposition.) </li>